snowwits/openend/README.md

 The version "0.2.0 (BETA)" includes very basic MLG support.
 This means:
 - To enable the Spoiler-Free Mode on MLG.com, you have to select "Enable Spoiler-Free Mode: [x] Always" on the toolbar icon popup or in the options
 - When the Spoiler-Free Mode is enabled, the progress bar and the duration of videos on mlg.com are hidden
-  - You can toggle the visibility by switching between "[x] Never" and "[x] Always"
+  - You can toggle the visibility by switching between "Enable Spoiler-Free Mode:" "[x] Never" and "[x] Always"
-- There is no Open End toolbar or feature to hide information of videos in video lists yet
+- Neither an Open End player toolbar nor a feature to hide information of videos in video lists is provided yet

 ## 4. Roadmap and Version Notes
 [See here](VERSION_NOTES.md)